 Name Above All Names December 30, 2012

-The familiar terms in Isaiah 6 (Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace) are not just titles of the incarnate Christ – they are roles He fills in the life of the believer.
+Isaiah 9 tells us in familiar words that Jesus is called Wonderful Counselor, Mighty God, Everlasting Father, and Prince of Peace.
+Alistair Begg encourages us with the reminder that these are not just titles of the incarnate Christ, but roles He fills in the life of the Christian.
 In this Advent study, we discover the actions Jesus performs in each role and the very real difference they make in our daily experience.

 Let Us Love One Another July 27, 2012